Update 20 July 2022: Dunera News No. 112, June 2022

 There is lots of material on the Honest History site regarding the Dunera and the Dunera diaspora.
 Use our Search engine.
-See particularly the memorable book, Dunera Lives: A Visual History.
-Volume 2 of this book is coming soon.
+See particularly the memorable book, Dunera Lives: A Visual History (two volumes).

 Internees, including Dunera boys, Tatura camp (NMA/AWM)